Fresheyeball/deconfigured/blog/dag.md

 transitive connections.

 We then handle exhausted searches, both when `from` was found and not.
-It has simple code when you look it in the eyes O_O.
+It has simple code when you stare it in the eyes O_O.

 ---